Struggling to manage employee data securely to comply with the GDPR? Ciphr is here to help

-HR software is particularly valuable for organisations that collect and store employee data via insecure paper or Excel-based filing systems, which can often be out of date or at risk of security breaches.
-Specialist recruitment software can also help employers better manage data belonging to job applicants – which can often be held insecurely, and disjointedly, in email mailboxes or paper records.
+HR software is particularly valuable for organisations that collect and store employee data.
+Outdated data management methods, such as insecure paper or Excel-based filing systems, place your organisation at risk of security breaches.
+Recruitment software can also help you better manage data belonging to job applicants – which can often be held insecurely, and disjointedly, in email mailboxes or on paper records.
+An integrated HR and recruitment solution provides a seamless, secure and reliable data management solution that supports data security through the employee lifecycle.

-As a trusted processor of our customers’ data, Ciphr has always taken steps to ensure that the appropriate technical measures are in place to deliver a secure environment for our solutions.
-We are always looking to enhance our security measures and have incorporated multiple layers of encryption technologies, protective monitoring and auditing solutions.
+As a trusted processor of our customers’ data, Ciphr takes numerous steps to ensure that the appropriate technical measures are in place to deliver a secure environment for our solutions.
+We are always looking to enhance our security measures and have incorporated multiple layers of encryption technologies, protective monitoring, and auditing solutions.

 Our applications and infrastructure are regularly assessed by both internal and external vulnerability and penetration-testing programs using our internal Certified Ethical Hacker (CEH) resources, as well as through a partnership with several external CREST-accredited penetration testing organisations.